michlv/sensus_protocol_lib/README.md

 # sensus_protocol_esp8266_lib

-This is arduino (ESP8266) library for reading Sensus Protocol.
+This is arduino library for reading Sensus Protocol.
+It was developer on ESP8266 (ESP-01), but should also work with Arduino, if the meter is connected the same way.

-Was developed mainly to be able to read Sensus SRD 2 water meter, but could be usable for others.
-Depedning on meter, the string returned may be different, but the protocol to read the meter is the same.
+Developed to read Sensus SRD 2 water meter, but could be usable for others.
+Depedning on meter, the string returned may be different, but the protocol to read the meter should be the same.

 The protocol is also called as UI-1203.